GoogleChrome/developer.chrome.com/site/en/blog/audio-worklet/index.md

 ---

 {% Aside %}
-Note: Audio Worklet is enabled by default in Chrome 66.
+Audio Worklet is enabled by default in Chrome 66.
 {% endAside %}

 Chrome 64 comes with a highly anticipated new feature in Web Audio API -